JogoShugh/DevBoxImagePackages/README.md

 DevBoxImagePackages
 ===================

-To install all this software into a clean baseline computer, install Chocolatey from Powershell by typing:
+To install all this software into a clean baseline computer, first install Chocolatey from Powershell by typing:

 ```powershell
 iex ((new-object net.webclient).DownloadString('https://chocolatey.org/install.ps1'))